satoshilira/whitepaper-site/content/_index.md

 weight: 1
 ---

-<h1>This Whitepaper is undergoing a comprehensive revision to reflect our latest partnerships and innovasions. </h1>
+<h1>This Whitepaper is undergoing a comprehensive revision to reflect our latest partnerships and innovations. </h1>